Rome & Florence

 Visit the Palazzo Pitti and Boboli Gardens, a 500 year-old park filled with sculptures from the 16th, 17th, and 18th century

-Sample the distinctive wines of the Tuscan region.
+Take an excursion to a Tuscan winery and sample the distinctive wines of the region.

 Enjoy dinner in Florence